Truck charging infrastructure cost in Germany - by infrAi GmbH (Author: Mathias Schmidt)

 Average charger cost_logistics = Σ_i Logistics share_i × Charger cost_i

-For parking sites, annual capacity per built charger follows directly from operating time, charger utilization and operating days.
+For parking sites, annual capacity per built charger follows from operating time, charger utilization, operating days and the average charger rate of the count-weighted parking mix.

-Trucks per parking charger per year = 24 × Charger utilization / Average charging time_parking × Operating days / year
+Trucks per parking charger per year = 24 × Charger utilization × Average charger rate_parking × Operating days / year

 Docks_h = Hall area_h / 1,000 × Docks / 1,000 m² hall